-If you’ve been injured on the job and believe that a third party may be responsible, our Ohio work injury lawyers with Kisling, Nestico & Redick can help you throughout the legal process.
+If you’ve been injured on the job and believe that a third party may be responsible, the Ohio work injury lawyers at KNR can help with the entire legal process.

 Since work injuries and third-party liability are common, it’s important to consult a highly skilled work-injury attorney from Kisling, Nestico, & Redick to determine whether you can sue a third party for compensation.

-A claim against a negligent driver in a car accident which injured you while you were on the road for work
+- A claim against a negligent driver in a car accident that injured you while you were on the road for work

 How to Establish Third-Party Liability